Parthenium

 Legal requirements

-• You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with parthenium under your control.
-This is called a general biosecurity obligation (GBO).
+• You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with parthenium.
+This is part of your general biosecurity obligation.

-• At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
+• Each local government agency must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on parthenium.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact your local government for more information.

 Further information